CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Upgrading-Cumulus-Linux.md

 Cumulus Linux also provides ISSU to upgrade an active switch with minimal disruption to the network.
 See {{<link url="In-Service-System-Upgrade-ISSU" text="In-Service-System-Upgrade-ISSU">}}.

 {{%notice note%}}
-- To upgrade to Cumulus Linux 5.11 from Cumulus Linux 5.9.2, you must install the Cumulus Linux 5.11 image.
-You *cannot* upgrade packages with package upgrade.
 - To upgrade to Cumulus Linux 5.11.x from Cumulus Linux 4.x or 3.x, you must install a disk image of the new release using ONIE.
 You *cannot* upgrade packages with package upgrade.
 - Upgrading an MLAG pair requires additional steps.
 If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
 {{%/notice%}}